 If you’re planning to cycle off-road regularly, you’ll want to consider a mountain bike or at least a hybrid (see below).
 Whilst you can take a mountain bike on the road, they are much heavier and harder work to pedal than a road bike on a smooth surface – so if you’re looking for comfort and speed over long distances, a mountain bike might not be the best option.

 As the name suggests, a hybrid bike is a combination of a road bike and a mountain bike.
-It tries to combined the best of both, so perfect if you want the flexibility of being able to take your bike on smooth roads and rougher country paths.
+It tries to combine the best of both, so perfect if you want the flexibility of being able to take your bike on smooth roads and rougher country paths.
 These will often come as hard-tail models, so you have some suspension for off-road cycling but you’re not carrying round additional weight of rear suspension to slow you down.

 A hybrid could be a great choice if you’re not looking to commit to a particular kind of cycling, don’t want to cycle across extreme terrain, or simply want flexibility.